-Michael Keller began his appointment as Vice Provost for Teaching & Learning October 15, 2018 after serving in an interim capacity beginning April 1, 2018.
+Michael Keller begins his appointment as Vice Provost for Technology and Learning on October 1, 2019 after serving as Vice Provost for Teaching & Learning since 2018.
 He is Vice Provost and Ida M. Green University Librarian, director of Academic Information Resources, publisher of Stanford University Press, as well as the founder of HighWire Press.

 As university librarian for the past 25 years, Keller has been a national and international leader in transitioning university libraries to digital formats and an advocate for the digital sharing of information resources around the world.
 He has long been engaged in developing technology for teaching support, including introducing the Coursework platform in 2004.

 Soon after he arrived at Stanford from Yale, Keller made innovations that have served scholars and students by exploiting the potential of network effects and information technologies.
 Simultaneously, Keller renewed the commitment and acquisitions programs of the University Libraries in building broadly useful general collections and special collections that afford distinctive opportunities for research at Stanford.